 Student teachers give a resounding thumbs down to the Government's proposals

-In June 364 student members of the National Union of Teachers completed a survey on the Government's proposed changes to teachers' pay.
-The survey shows very little support for the plans and paints a worrying picture about what they might mean for the recruitment and retention of teachers to the profession.
-The results of the survey can be found here
+In June 2013 364 student members of the National Union of Teachers completed a survey on the Government's proposed changes to teachers' pay.
+The survey showed very little support for the reforms, which does not augur well in terms of recruitment and retention of teachers to the profession.
+The results of the survey can be found here.

 Also, please see the following information: